What is parallel parenting and how does it differ from co-parenting?

 What is parallel parenting?

-Parallel parenting is a unique arrangement that can be a consciously made decision or simply fallen into by circumstance.
-It is when two parents who are unable to communicate with each other in a respectful way can co-parent effectively by disengaging from one another and having very formal or limited contact.
+Parallel parenting is a unique arrangement that can be consciously formed or simply fallen into by circumstance.
+Parallel parenting is when two parents, who are unable to communicate with each other in a respectful way, co-parent effectively by disengaging from one another, only having very formal or limited contact.

-Children need a relationship with both parents even when their parents' relationship ends.
-If there is still anger, grief, hurt or resentment then the regular communication that parenting needs can become toxic, negative and lets be honest just too hard to do.
-The kids do not need to see you yelling, shouting or having a door slammed in your face.
-Parallel parenting minimises the interaction between you and your ex, but allows you to choose for yourself how to parent when the kids are with you.
+To thrive, children need a relationship with both parents, even when their parent’s relationship ends.
+If there is still anger, grief, hurt or resentment, then the regular communication that parenting needs can become toxic, negative, and just too hard to do!
+The kids do not need to see you yelling, shouting, or having a door slammed in your face.
+As a parallel parent, the interaction between you and your ex is minimal but it allows you to choose for yourself how to parent when the kids are with you.

-Yes!
-It does.
-There have been numerous success stories and as time passes wounds can heal, resentment can fade and communication can become focused on your precious kids.
+Yes, there have been numerous success stories.
+As time passes wounds can heal, resentment can fade, and communication can become focused on your kids.
 Not to mention the benefits for your own mental health.

 What are the benefits of parallel parenting?

-How to create a parallel parenting plan in five steps
+How to create a parallel parenting plan in 5 steps

 Step 1: Determine your agreed plan of where the kids will be between your households.

-Set up a diary that clearly shows where they will be sleeping for their routine of school and also determine holidays and celebrations.
-(Our co-parenting app can help with this).
+Set up a diary that clearly shows where they will be sleeping for their routine of school and determine holidays and celebrations.
+Our co-parenting app can help with this.

 Step 2: Determine the boundaries of start and finish times and how they will be dropped off and collected.